GoingOffRoading/Boilest-Scaling-Video-Encoder/local_worker/readme.md

 - [ ] Do a little cleanup and formatting of local_worker_functions
 - [x] On status messaging between phases, mention the directory path
 - [x] Resolve an issue where a postflight validation check leaves an ophaned file
-- [ ] Add a random delay to the next task piece
+- [x] Add a random delay to the next task piece
-- [ ] Eyeball how we could do the wait for next task differently
+- [x] Eyeball how we could do the wait for next task differently
-- [ ] Change encoding time to days.
-Or maybe make it dynamic Minutes > Hours > Days